 You aren’t limited to cooking just pizza in your wood-fired pizza oven.
 You can cook pretty much anything in your oven thank to its incredible temperature range, including meats, bread, vegetables, soups, side dishes, and even pastries and desserts!

-What Is Curing And Do I Need To Do This Before I Cook In My Pizza Oven?
+What is Curing & do I Need to do this Before I Cook in my Pizza Oven?

 Curing is the process of removing the moisture in the mortar of your oven with small fires for a few hours each day over the course of a week.